ASNA/SunFarm/docs/navigation-menu.md

 ![New Menu options labels](/images/relabel-menu-options.png)

->Notice how *hovering* over the menu name shows the *Active* key associated (useful for Users that have keyboards attached to their device)
+>Notice how, by *hovering* over the menu name shows the *Active* key associated (useful for Users that have keyboards attached to their devices).

 <br>
 <br>